ronco1812/url-shortener/README.md

 - Use a `class DataBase{}` to read/write (**Asynchronously**) all data in your back-end (you can use a json file as persistent layer)

-- Add another functionality to your service: a statistics route (`api/statistic/:shorturl-id`) that will respond with the following data per `shorturl-id`:
+- Add another functionality to your service: a statistics route (`api/statistic/:shortUrl-id`) that will respond with the following data per `shortUrl-id`:

   - `creationDate` - a SQLDate format
   - `redirectCount` - the amount of times this url was used for redirection
   - `originalUrl`
-  - `shorturl-id`
+  - `shortUrl-id`

-- Fully test your `express` app with `jest` and `supertest`.
-Test each end point response **including** error responses.

-  Use a separate DB file for your tests. _Hint: use [Environment variables](https://jestjs.io/docs/en/environment-variables)_

 ## Bonus

 - Add any feature you desire.
 Some ideas worth extra points:
   - Custom short URL.
-Support optional `shorturl-id` parameter in your `POST` request.
+Support optional `shortUrl-id` parameter in your `POST` request.
 Pay attention to error handling.
   - Serve a styled statistics dashboard instead of the default JSON statistics
-  - Use the [`JSONBIN.io`](https://jsonbin.io/) service bin as your persistent layer in your back-end DB class (use CRUD operations to read write bins)
+  - Use the [`jsonBin.io`](https://jsonbin.io/) service bin as your persistent layer in your back-end DB class (use CRUD operations to read write bins)
   - Try implementing user management
-- Use supertest/puppeteer test to test any bonus feature you implemented

 **Add an explanation in `README.md` for each bonus feature you add and a link to any resource you used**